formspree/formspree/README.md

 ### Running on localhost

-You'll need a [sendgrid](https://sendgrid.com/) account, postgresql, redis and python 2.7 and should install [pip](https://pip.pypa.io/en/latest/installing.html), and create a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for the server.
+You'll need a [SendGrid](https://sendgrid.com/) account, PostgreSQL, Redis and Python 2.7 and should install [pip](https://pip.pypa.io/en/latest/installing.html), and create a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for the server.

 Once your environment is setup, create a postgresql database, clone the source and cd into the root of the Formspree repository.
 Then run: